Professor and Chair Department of Political Science

 Mather House 217

-He is currently spending a sabbatical year in Marseille, as a resident fellow at IMÉRA Institute for Advanced Study, Aix-Marseille Université.
-The recipient of a European Union Affairs Fulbright research grant, he spent the 2011-12 academic year as a visiting scholar at Sciences-Po’s Centre d’études européenes in Paris and at Bruegel, a Brussels-based think tank.
+He was a resident fellow at IMÉRA Institute for Advanced Study, Aix-Marseille Université (2018-19).
+The recipient of a European Union Affairs Fulbright research grant, he also spent the 2011-12 academic year as a visiting scholar at Sciences-Po’s Centre d’études européenes in Paris and at Bruegel, a Brussels-based think tank.

 Teaching, Background and More

 Elliot Posner teaches courses on international relations, the international political economy, finance, the European Union, Sub-Saharan Africa and international non-governmental organizations.
 Before earning a Ph.D. from the University of California, Berkeley, he received degrees from the School of Advanced International Studies (SAIS) at the Johns Hopkins University (M.A.) and Brown University (B.A.).
 He served as a Peace Corps volunteer in Botswana, where he taught English and math to eighth and ninth graders.
-He oversees the Wellman Hill Political Science Internship Grants Program.
+Until 2021, he directed the Wellman Hill Political Science Internship Grants Program.
+He is currently the Chair of the Department of Political Science.

 Selected Publications and Papers